 Today's campaigns are uniquely soft targets.
 They're often inherently temporary and transient.
 They don't have the time or money to develop long-term, well-tested security strategies.
-Large numbers of new staff can be on-boarded quickly without much time for training.
-They may bring their own hardware from home-and the malware lurking on it!
-Many contributors to campaigns live and work hundreds of kilometers away from the headquarters.
+Large numbers of new staff and volunteers are often on-boarded quickly without much time for training.
+They may bring their own hardware from home - and the malware lurking on it!
+Given the decentralized nature of parties and campaigns in India, many contributors live and work hundreds of kilometers away from the headquarters.
 Things move fast, the stakes are often high, and people feel like they don't have the time to care about cybersecurity.
 There are a lot of opportunities for something to go wrong.

-At the same time, campaigns rely more and more on proprietary information about voters, donors, and public opinion.
+At the same time, parties rely more and more on proprietary information about voters, donors, and public opinion.
 They also store sensitive documents like opposition research, vulnerability studies, supporter lists, personnel vetting documents, first-draft policy papers, and emails.
 The risks of a potential attack are increasing and so are the consequences.